Helix-Track/Core/README.md

 Clone the project, then, initialize and update the Git submodules.

-*Note:* Some subprojects (submodules) may be dependant on its own Git submodules.
-For those, it is required to do the init and update as well.
+*Note:* We strongly suggest you to use the `clone` script for this.
+See next section.

 ### Using the `clone` script